 Nepal Tourism Makes, Nepal’s tourism experienced a dramatic turnaround last year after the earthquake and crippling trade embargo in 2015.

-Foreign tourist arrivals to Nepal 39.71 percent to 753,002 in 2016.
+Foreign tourist arrivals to Nepal were 39.71 percent to 753,002 in 2016.
 The visitor growth from India, China, the US, the UK, and Sri Lanka, according to the statistics of the Department of Immigration.

 October, November, and December have been the most productive months for the industry, accounting for nearly one-third of total arrivals.

 “It’s a dramatic growth.
 The industry is returning rapidly to its pre-earthquake growth level,” said Kedar Neupane, director-general of the Department of Immigration.
-“The tourism boom is expecting to continue in 2017 given a level of promotion by Nepal in the major source markets.”
+“The tourism boom is expected to continue in 2017 given a level of promotion by Nepal in the major source markets.”

-He said that if the government, Nepal Tourism Board and private sector conducted aggressive promotional activities, this year could be an extraordinary year.
+He said that if the government, Nepal Tourism Board, and private sector conducted aggressive promotional activities, this year could be an extraordinary year.
 “We can expect 1 million tourists in 2017 considering the current environment.”